nolanyee/data-science-portfolio/depth-map-generator/README.md

 <img src="images/ScreenShot.jpg" width ="500">

 If nothing is changed the default settings will be used.
 The input image and output normal map and depth map image file names are mandatory.
-The input image should be an image of a monotone matte bas-relief, for example
+The input image should be an image of a monotone (it can be color image, but the relief should not be painted) matte bas-relief, for example

 <img src="images/basrelief.jpg" width ="300">